andywarduk/countdown_numbers/README.md

 ![solve](https://user-images.githubusercontent.com/4271248/190327456-307aecb4-02f0-42f5-8f71-377bc96e52e8.png)

 The solutions are sorted by shortest number of steps to reach the target.
-Each solution shows the equation in [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), a single line equation and individual steps.
+For each solution the program can output the equation in [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (-r), a simplified infix equation (-i), a full infix equation (-f) and individual steps (-s).

 An example with 3 solutions: